The Guide to Dark Kitchens: Everything you need to know

 There are plenty of extensive resources online for writing effective business plans.
 However, keep the unique operations, needs, and considerations of dark kitchens in mind as you put yours together.
-Bringing on a partner to your operations might also prove to be highly efficient.
+Bringing a partner to your operations might also prove highly efficient.

-As previously stated, an expensive location near centers of action isn’t as important for a dark kitchen as it is for a dine-in restaurant.
-However, it’s crucial to be easily reachable by your suppliers and delivery partners.
+As previously stated, an expensive location near centers of action isn’t as crucial for a dark kitchen as a dine-in restaurant.
+However, it’s critical to be easily reachable by your suppliers and delivery partners.

-Dark kitchens are growing rapidly in popularity, which means that there are more options for well-equipped shared kitchens that you can rent.
-Or, if you notice an area restaurant that closes after lunch, it may be possible to negotiate to use the kitchen space during its closed hours.
+Dark kitchens are growing rapidly in popularity, meaning there are more options for well-equipped shared kitchens that you can rent.
+Or, if you notice an area restaurant that closes after lunch, it may be possible to negotiate to use the kitchen space during closed hours.
 Creative, disruptive business models like multi-restaurant kitchens, outsourced cooking, and multiple outlets can win you precious time, money, and customers.

-Before making investments in equipment, get a good idea of the functional layout of your chosen location.
+Before investing in equipment, get a good idea of the functional layout of your chosen location.
 How much space do you have/will you need?
 Where are the electrical outlets?
 How is water supplied?
 Will you need extras to bring power and water to the right places?

-Consider the type of cuisine you are specializing in – your equipment will depend heavily on your needs.
+Consider the type of cuisine you specialize in – your equipment will depend heavily on your needs.
 Are there niche appliances to source?
-Do you want to reduce your reliance on specific energy sources such as natural gas?
-All of these questions are things to consider before purchasing equipment for your dark kitchen.
+Do you want to reduce reliance on specific energy sources such as natural gas?
+These questions are things to consider before purchasing equipment for your dark kitchen.

 A well-designed marketing strategy is a dark kitchen’s best friend.
-Almost all contact you have with customers will be online, making online marketing approaches indispensable.
+Almost all contact with customers will be online, making online marketing approaches indispensable.
 Ensure a strong presence on social media platforms and generate regular buzz surrounding your brand and your unique meal offering.
-Post professional, mouth-watering images of your food, as customers rely almost entirely on pictures to make their buying choices.
+Post professional, mouth-watering images of your food, as customers rely almost entirely on pictures to purchase.

 In addition to your online presence, investing in offline marketing materials can also boost sales.
-For example, catering at events can attract new customers by providing them with a superb eating experience upfront.
+For example, catering at events can attract new customers by providing them a superb eating experience.